Rakhisharma/find-twitter-space/README.md

 # Search Twitter Spaces

-Serach for all twitter spaces that is live or scheduled right now.
+Get all the twitter spaces in one webapp.
+This tool provides you with the functionality to search for all twitter spaces that are live or scheduled.
+You can search by category or the title and join the space directly from the webapp.

 Link to site: [searchtwitterspaces](https://searchtwitterspaces.com/)